fterhar/tas1516_car_01/tas_waypoints/README.md

 Simply run the tas_waypoints node.
 It is important to have a respective movebase_server running.
 The tas_waypoints node will be waiting on a movebase_server to be ready before it can fully function.
 It can be closed by Ctrl-C as usual.

-## Video

-The following video shows the working code:

--- TO BE ADDED --